 |Local workers occupations|

-An analysis of the jobs held by the in Central Coast Council area in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Central Coast Council area in 2016 shows the three most popular occupations were:

 - Professionals (20,501 local workers or 19.6%)

 - Clerical and Administrative Workers (14,334 local workers or 13.7%)

 - Technicians and Trades Workers (13,928 local workers or 13.3%)

 In combination these three occupations accounted for 48,763 people in total or 46.5% of the All industries local workers.

 In comparison, New South Wales employed 23.6% as Professionals; 13.8% as Clerical and Administrative Workers and 12.7% as Technicians and Trades Workers.